 Saks Fifth Avenue, Greenwich, CT– One-woman Show, 2002

 Luchsinger Gallery, Greenwich, CT– One-woman show, 1999

-A day at the Metropolitan Museum of Art, that was originally planned to benefit recently resettled refugee children, uplifted all participants with great joy.
+A day at the Metropolitan Museum of Art, which was originally planned to benefit recently resettled refugee children, uplifted all participants with great joy.
 Young kids to the most erudite museum administrators spent the afternoon laughing, learning, creating, bonding, and spontaneously singing in celebration.

 On August 31st, around 25 recently resettled refugee children will create art at one of New York City’s museums.
 We can not include additional people at the museum, but if you have ideas about how to fill the day with joy, please let me know.
 One donor will provide school supplies to kids.
 I plan to give each child an art kit.
 If you would like to contribute to the bus or in other ways, please contact me (contact form below).

 URGENT: (Extremely Time Sensitive)

 Please help with an August 31st workshop for refugee children who have resettled in the New York area.
 Successfully pulling details together within an extremely tight time window will determine whether or not 25 kids participate.